Sustainability

 Plant Life

-The mixture and diversity of plant life at Lurie Garden not only creates a visually striking four-season garden, but also supports an extreme abundance of local insects, pollinators, and wildlife.
+The mixture and diversity of plant life at Lurie Garden not only creates a visually striking four-season garden, but also supports an abundance of local insects, pollinators, and wildlife.
 Working with the high diversity and high concentration of plants makes Lurie Garden a leader in plant selection, management, and maintenance practices.

 Animal & Insect Life